BPLIM/Tools/ados/General/bpstat/README.md

 ## Dependencies

 This package uses Python embedded code which is only available in Stata 16.
-Furthermore, `bpstat` will only work with Pyhton 3.5+.
+Furthermore, `bpstat` will only work with Python 3.6+.

 - ### Third party packages required in Python: